ShukantPal/pixi-essentials/README.md

 This is a work-in-progress monorepo for several advanced ideas I want to materialize in the PixiJS ecosystem.

+* `@pixi-essentials/cull`: This is an optimized, recursive scene graph culling package.
+It sets the visibility objects based on whether they are outside of the screen or not.

 * `@pixi-essentials/object-pool`: This is an object pool custom-tailored for PixiJS applications.
 It exclusively features an auto-GC mechanism that prevents the pool from staying too large relative to your application's need.